WojcikKamil/Rental/README.md

 GLHF, już chyba działa.

-A jak nie działa, to wysłać zgłoszenie na :gownomnieto@obchodzi.pl
+A jak nie działa, to wysłać zgłoszenie na : gownomnieto@obchodzi.pl